LyJXD/Metroidvania-Rpg-pre/README.md

-# MetroidvaniaRpg1
+# MetroidvaniaRpg-pre
-My first Metroidvania Rpg game.
+Preliminary learning of making a Metroidvania Rpg game.